backbonecabal/ycabal-docs/docs.any.sender/gnosisClient/README.md

 {
     "relayTransaction": RelayTransaction, // Same relay transaction sent by the user.
     "id": string, // Relay Transaction ID, created by hashing the relay transaction.
-    "receiptSignature": string, // Signaturefrom any.sender to prove that it accepted the job.
+    "receiptSignature": string, // Signaturefrom Backbone Cabal to prove that it accepted the job.
     "wait": function(confirmations: number): TransactionReceipt {...} // Waits until the transaction is mined.
 Returns a normal transaction receipt.
 }
 ```